 You’re referencing an image or tag that doesn’t exist

 This is perhaps the cause of this error that I experience most often!
-I also like to call it “the butterfingers cause”, because it’s usually as a result of me making a typo.
+I also like to call it “the butterfingers cause”, because it’s usually the result of me making a typo.

 If you’re trying to create a Pod which references an image name or tag that doesn’t exist, you’ll get